mre-code/groovysql/README.md

 GroovySQL is a database client designed primarily for batch SQL submission.
 It is written in Groovy, which compiles to Java, and is compatible with vendor-provided Java database drivers.
 In particular, it works with the Denodo JDBC virtual database driver for Denodo version 7 and 8.
-It has also been tested with the Snowflake JDBC driver as well as the Postgres JDBC driver.
+It has also been tested with the Snowflake JDBC driver, the Postgres JDBC driver and the MySQL JDBC driver.
 Support for other Java-based database drivers can be added though adding additional database driver support requires some minor changes and rebuilding GroovySQL.

 The Denodo Data Virtualization product does not come with a command line interface (CLI) and is typically accessed through tools like DBeaver interactively and Java applications or EAI tools like DataBricks for application service.